Gatesouls/log_parser/README.md

-# log_parser
+# HTTP access log parser
-HTTP access log parser
+Parses file line by line.
+Can be used in command line (Windows and Unix-like).